genelkim/vim-ergo/README.md

-# Prolog integration for Vim
+# Ergo integration for Vim

-Prolog is lacking any sort of functional IDE, besides maybe the Emacs-integration that comes with SWI and Sicstus.
-Vim has traditionally not been a good editor for Prolog.
-In fact, it is close to being nothing more than a plain text editor for Proolg.

-These files seek to change this.
+These files seek to provide some basic syntax highlighting support for ErgoAI in VIM.
 Copy them into your `$VIM_RUNTIME` or just `~/.vim`, preserving the directory structure.

 The files are public domain so far.

 ## Feature Highlights

-- Accounts for pretty much all of Prolog syntax (including DCGs)
+- Accounts for basic Ergo syntax from tutorials
-- Syntactical hints for folding
-- Accounts for the full set of ISO built-in predicates and operators
-- Also features the full set of SWI built-ins.
-- gorgeous fruit-salad-fu for your Prolog
+- Syntax highlighting at a level similar to the ErgoAI Studio Editor.

+## Limitations

+- The code has many unnecessary components from the Prolog syntax file that I based this on.
+As I have little experience writing VIM syntax files, I've left those around to help me in future extensions.
+- Only the files in the test/ folder have been checked.
+Many of Ergo's extensive features are not yet supported.